Tacoma Guitars

 Tacoma Guitars was an American manufacturing company of musical instruments.
 It was founded in 1991 as a division of South Korean company Young Chang.
 Instruments were manufactured in Tacoma, Washington.
-The company and brand name were later acquired by the Fender Musical Instruments Corporation.
+The company and brand name were acquired by the Fender Musical Instruments Corporation in 2004.
 The Tacoma plant closed, and production ceased, in 2008.

 Tacoma manufactured mainly acoustic guitars, although its product range extended to basses and mandolins.